 I would like to take a moment to acknowledge the lost loved ones.
 Some of us do not have mothers or fathers or siblings or children to share holidays with.
 This is the most raw reality of opioid addiction — it so often robs us entirely of irreplaceable relationships.

 It’s not easy to keep the notion that addiction is a disease in the forefront of our minds, especially when it affects the people closest to us.
-Whatever your status is with your mother this holiday, take care of yourself.
-This holiday time is temporary; it will pass.
+Whatever your status is with your mother, take care of yourself.
+If you need help this is a great resource.
 And above all, remember that you are not alone.
-Check out Al-anon, or Nami for help